microsoft/AzureTipsAndTricks/blog/tip51.md

 type: post
 title: "Tip 51 - Debug Azure Functions with Visual Studio Code"
 excerpt: "Learn how to write local Azure Functions with Visual Studio Code"
-tags: [azure, windows, portal, cloud, developers, tipsandtricks]
+tags: [Serverless, Visual Studio Family]
 date: 2017-11-14 17:00:00
 ---

 ### Debug Azure Functions with Visual Studio Code

 Yesterday, we looked at adding an Azure Function project to Visual Studio Code in this [post](https://microsoft.github.io/AzureTipsAndTricks/blog/tip50.html).
 Today, we'll take that same app and look at debugging it locally.

 All you need to do is to place your break point and hit F5 to start debugging.

 <img :src="$withBase('/files/azfuncdebug1.png')">

 If you click on the terminal tab, then you can see what is happening behind the scenes such as: Reading the host files, starting up the node instance, and the URL that the app is running on (if you selected the HttpTrigger tempate).

 ```